paxdotdev/pax/README.md

 # Pax

-Pax is a language for high performance, cross-platform computer graphics and user interfaces.
+Pax is a language for cross-platform computer graphics and user interfaces.

-Pax _snaps on_ to a Rust codebase to create expressive GUIs or graphical scenes, connected to Rust application logic.
+Pax can be authored on its own in `.pax` files (in the spirit of `.html` files), or it can _snap on_ to a Rust codebase to create expressive graphical scenes or data-connected GUIs.
+In either case, Pax gets compiled to high-performance machine code, compatible with any number of supported devices.

-Though Pax has zero dependencies on Web technologies (no WebViews, no JS runtime, no DOM), it aims to achieve the same universality of Web technologies: to run consistently on _every_ screen, and ultimately to deliver better-than-Web user experiences.
+Though Pax has zero dependencies on Web technologies — no WebViews, no JS runtime, no DOM — it aims to achieve the same universality as Web technologies: to run consistently across any device, and to deliver better-than-Web user experiences.

 #### Use-cases:

 - Expressive GUIs for: native desktop apps, native mobile apps, high-performance web apps
 - Interactive cartoons and animations
 - Games
-- 2D documents, 2D/3D mixed media
+- Webpage-style content, documents, articles
 - Generative and procedural art, digital experimental media
 - Data visualizations
 - Visual design tooling

 <img src="multi-device-placeholder.png" alt="Two separate renditions wherein a phone, a tablet, and a laptop each display a nebula">

 ### Low-level, fast, and universal

 Every program made with Pax compiles via Rust to machine code: Web Assembly in browsers and LLVM for native platforms.
-It's very fast and very light-weight. (up to 120FPS rendering, target <100KB baseline disk footprint)
+It's very fast and very light-weight. (up to 120FPS rendering, target <100KB runtime disk footprint)

 Pax is "write once, deploy everywhere."
 Native techniques are applied maximally, including for text rendering, form controls, and scrolling.